2016 Republican Party presidential primaries: End of 2015: the field stabilizes, six candidates gain traction

-By the end of September, most polling averages indicated that the field was finally stabilizing in terms of public opinion and six candidates in particular were gaining traction and pulling away from the rest of the field by considerable margins.
+By the end of September, most polling averages indicated that the field was stabilizing in terms of public opinion.
+Six candidates in particular were gaining traction and pulling away from the rest of the field by considerable margins.
 Polling averages indicated the top six as Trump, Carson, Rubio, Fiorina, Bush and Cruz.
-Trump and Carson were consistently first and second, respectively; Fiorina was initially in third place before being surpassed by Rubio; while Bush and Cruz remained in fifth and sixth place, respectively.
+Trump and Carson were consistently first and second, respectively.
+Fiorina was initially in third place before being surpassed by Rubio.
+Bush and Cruz remained in fifth and sixth place, respectively.

 The other candidates who had been in the top ten of polling—Christie, Huckabee, Paul and Kasich—all leveled out at roughly 3% or less, while the five remaining candidates outside the top ten—Santorum, Jindal, Pataki, Graham and Gilmore—were consistently polling below 1%.
-By the third debate in late October, Bush and Fiorina's numbers were also beginning to fade, while Cruz was on the rise and began coming in fourth by most poll averages.
+By the third debate in late October, Bush and Fiorina's numbers were beginning to fade, while Cruz was on the rise and began coming in fourth by most poll averages.
 The third debate only solidified these numbers: Bush and Fiorina remained in low digits as both were considered lackluster, while Cruz was widely held as the winner and rose even further.

 Throughout this period, both Trump and Carson had pulled well ahead of the rest of the field and with Trump often registering in the low 30s and high 20s and Carson in the low 20s, the two of them combined often made up well over 50% of the electorate in a vast majority of national polls.
 Later in October and in early November, Carson began to match even with Trump by most polling averages, rising into the mid 20s and often finishing either just behind or just ahead of Trump.